huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 ## Privacy Issues With Address Validation Tokens

 QUIC specifies address validation mechanisms in {{Section 8 of RFC9000}}.
 Use of an address validation token allows QUIC servers to avoid an extra RTT for new connections.
 Address validation tokens are typically tied to an IP address.
-QUIC clients normally only use these tokens when setting a new connection from a previously used address.
-However, due to the prevalence of NAT, clients are not always aware that they are using a new address.
+QUIC clients normally only use these tokens when setting up a new connection from a previously used address.
+However, clients are not always aware that they are using a new address.
+This could be due to NAT, or because the client does not have an API available to check if the IP address has changed (which can be quite often for IPv6).
 There is a linkability risk if clients mistakenly use address validation tokens after unknowingly moving to a new location.

 The recommendations in {{using-0-rtt-and-session-resumption}} mitigates this risk by tying the usage of the NEW_TOKEN to that of session resumption.